linode/apl-docs/docs/get-started/installation/helm.md

 watch helm list -Aa
 ```

-Or view detailed info about kubernetes resources with [k9s](https://k9scli.io)
+Or view detailed info about Kubernetes resources with [k9s](https://k9scli.io)

-When the chart is installed, follow the [activation steps](../../get-started/activation.md)
+When the chart is installed, follow the [post installation steps](../../get-started/post-install-steps).

 ## Installing from source